Wretham and Hockham railway station

 Wretham and Hockham railway station was a station in Norfolk serving the villages of Wretham and Hockham.
-It was on the Great Eastern Railway branch line between Swaffham and Thetford.
+It was on the Crab and Winkle line between Swaffham and Thetford.

 The station was opened for goods traffic on 28 January 1869 and for passengers on 18 October 1869.
+It was taken over by Great Eastern Railway on 21 July 1879.
 It closed in 1964.
+The station is now a private residence.